edinburgh-napier/set09121/labs/lab4/tileEngine_2.md

 }
 ```

-Note we need yet another function, the getTilePosition().
+You need to define getHeight() and getWidth(). we also need yet another function, the getTilePosition().

 ```cpp
 //LevelSystem.cpp